So a Scientist, a Designer and a Professor Walk Into a Bar...

 This is the experience I had last week on Thursday during We Change Fashion’s panel.
 Donna Karan introduced the speakers and invited us to her space: Urban Zen.
 In her ex-husband Stephan Weiss’s studio, seated in the West Village (which does feel truly like a village), she spoke spontaneously about her deep reverence for the past (ancient wisdom), her interest in the present (centering on healthcare), and the future (the planet.)

-She made us all laugh, conveying her surprise at the length of her career and the sensation of time passing, “it’ll happen to all of you,” she quipped, “and you’ll know what it feels like,” and in that passage of time she conveyed the great difference she felt when she started as a designer, and her her main was just wanting something to wear, and her current concerns about the environment, designers, and our responsibility to other human beings.
+She made us all laugh, conveying her surprise at the length of her career and the sensation of time passing, “it’ll happen to all of you,” she quipped, “and you’ll know what it feels like,” and in that passage of time she conveyed the great difference she felt when she started as a designer, and her main motivation was just wanting something to wear, and her current concerns about the environment, designers, and our responsibility to other human beings.
 “I don’t consider myself an artist she said.
 Fashion is kind of a selfish thing,” she said without so much judgment as well as a deep sense of humility and honesty.

 What tickled me the most was the undercurrent of spirituality and philosophic romance in the air.
 Karan spoke candidly about the passing of her father when she was just a small child and her memory of watching the Macy’s Day parade, and in her sense of loss and adult experience with the modern healthcare system, she discovered a passion for bringing back the idea of care in healthcare.

 Donna Karan’s eyes shone brightly and she mentioned that someone had asked her who she would want to meet if she could meet anyone in the world.
 “I said I would like to meet his holiness, the Dali Lama,” she said.
 Three days after she answered that question, His Holiness appeared at Urban Zen to inaugurate a ten day summit on health.
 “You have to think like that,” she said.
-“You have to put it out there,” alluding to a belief in the power of intention, positivity and giving the Universe a desire to deliver you without attachment or pressure.
+“You have to put it out there,” alluding to a belief in the power of intention, positivity and giving the Universe a desire to deliver to you without attachment or pressure.

 A few moments later, she instructed us to close our eyes and take deep breaths together.
 We all closed our eyes, and followed her lead.
 I immediately felt more relaxed, as she looked around the room and asked everyone if they could feel the way the energy changed.
 She spoke about how she believed in yoga in every school, in meditation, and in the importance of all of us coming together to be calm in a sea of chaos.